JaapHinke/iottum/push-api/index.md

 #### _occupancies_ sensor data events

-Data events originating from an occupancy sensor specifically contain:
+Data events *that originate from an occupancy sensor* contain these specific fields:
 * `occupied`
    a _boolean_ representing whether the workplace is occupied
 * `reserved`